The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 Hi (Insert Name),

 Thanks so much for reaching out.
-Unfortunately, my practice is full and I won’t have availability until _______.
+Unfortunately, my practice is full, and I won’t be available until _______.
 If you would like to be added to my waitlist and contacted when a spot opens up, I’d be happy to connect then.

 Take care,